jbarrettsteiner/oss-enterprise/docs/maintainer-guide.md

 # Maintainer's Guide

 As a maintainer of an open source project, you become the face of the company to a community of users and potential contributors.
-Your actions as a maintainer reflect on our organization as a whole.
+Your actions as a maintainer reflect on our HackAtHome team as a whole.
 Before you begin this journey, consider what it means to be a maintainer:

 ## The role of the Maintainer

 A great maintainer:

 - Takes responsibility for the health of projects they release.
-   - Takes in what they have built, maintains quality to a level befitting of our organization
+   - Takes in what they have built, maintains quality to a level befitting of our HackAtHome project.
    - Responds to issues and pull requests in a timely manner.
    - If they can no longer maintain the project, they ensure someone else will.
 - Helps users understand how to use their project through documentation and reference implementations